monokal/docker-tinyproxy/README.md

 # docker-tinyproxy ![alt text](https://raw.githubusercontent.com/daniel-middleton/docker-tinyproxy/master/other/banu_logo.png "Banu!")
-A quick and easy Dockerised Tinyproxy.
+A quick and easy Dockerised Tinyproxy with configurable ACL.

 ### Find it on GitHub
 ---